graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 3. Custom document validations that can be performed before execution (e.g. graphql-depth-limit)
 4. Runtime validations performed by resolvers (i.e. during the execution of the GraphQL operation).

-The error types 1. and 2. prevent execution of the request entirely and MUST result in status code `400` (Bad Request).
-Types 3. and 4. may still allow partial execution and MUST result in status code `200`.
+Error types 1. and 2. prevent execution of the request in its entirety; they MUST result in status code `4xx` or `5xx`, and SHOULD result in status code `400` (Bad Request).
+Types 3. and 4. may still allow partial execution; they
+MUST result in status code `2xx`, and SHOULD result in status code `200` (Okay).

 If an unauthenticated client is not allowed to access the schema, the server MUST respond with status code `401` (Unauthorized).